freesewing/markdown/dev/guides/prerequisites/parametric-pattern-design/en.md

 FreeSewing patterns are implemented **as code**, which has a lot of advantages.

-It allows for patterns that adapt to your measurements or preferences, fine-grained version control, seamless collaboration, and using one's work as a starting point for you own, to name but a few.
+It allows for patterns that adapt to your measurements or preferences, fine-grained version control, seamless collaboration, and using existing patterns as a starting point for you own, to name but a few.

 That being said, you don't have to be a code monkey to use FreeSewing.